 View the activity graphs for your API on the Endpoints > Service page in the Cloud Console.

 It may take a few moments for the request to be reflected in the graphs.

-Look at the request logs for your API on the Logs Viewer page.
+Look at the request logs for your API on the Logs Explorer page.

 Creating a developer portal for the API